d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 output
 ```

-We remove the prediction bounding boxes of class -1 and visualize the results retained by NMS.
+After removing those predicted bounding boxes
+of class -1,
+we can output the final predicted bounding box
+kept by non-maximum suppression.

 ```{.python .input}
 #@tab all